Milestone Delivery Guidelines

 Unless instructed otherwise, please submit all your milestones via PR to the Grant Milestone Delivery repository.

-Although a milestone needs to be reviewed and accepted, you can submit your invoice alongside your delivery pull request through this form.
+After a milestone is reviewed and accepted, you can submit your invoice alongside your delivery pull request through this form.

 The submission should contain the following information: